scottperham/hack-and-chat/_posts/2022-04-25-adaptive-card-custom-ui-components.md

 Now for the more complex part... drawing the image!

 How you do this will very much depend on which graphics library you go with... in the not-so-olden days we'd use GDI+ and a combination of `Image`, `Pen`, `Brush` and `Path` types to draw the content to a `Graphics` context.

+Something to mention here is that in recent years dotnet has become much more Linux friendly which is a good thing!
+But something it still lacks to this day is a really good support for cross-platform graphics.

 I tend to host services on a combination of Linux and Windows so I've gone for a cross-platform library called [ImageSharp](https://sixlabors.com/products/imagesharp/).
 (All managed code, very cool library!)